 WHAT SHOULD I DO WHEN STUNG BY A SCORPION?

-If stung by a thick-tail scorpion, it is important to get to hospital as soon as possible, while keeping the patient calm, and the affected area immobilised and still.
+If stung by a thick-tail scorpion, it is essential to get to the hospital as soon as possible, while keeping the patient calm, and the affected area immobilised and still.
 Do not give alcohol or any medication such as morphine, or codeine which could suppress the symptoms.
 If pain relief is required, any medication containing paracetamol or aspirin will be adequate.
 Antivenom is available for granulated thick-tail and Transvaal thick-tail stings, but it should only be administered by a medical professional.

 WHY DO SCORPIONS ENTER HOMES?

 Some species have been known to wander into homes where they are often attracted by water or humidity, or else they are wandering males looking for females.
 Commonly seen in Gauteng is the plain pygmy thick-tail (Pseudolychas ochraceus), which is often found in bathrooms and sinks where it is seeking out moist environments.
-Scorpions will not infest a home, as they are solitary animals and will only be seen together during mating, or when a male guards a female after mating to deter other males from mating with her, before he disperses.
+Scorpions will not infest a home, as they are solitary animals and will only be seen together during mating, or when a male guards a female after mating to deter other males from mating with her before he disperses.